Flora and Fauna Guarantee Act 1988

 Schedule 5 – Forms, e.g. notices, applications and certificates used under the FFG Act

-Visit Victorian Law Today for a current version of the Regulations.
+Visit the Victorian Legislation website for a current version of the Regulations.

 The Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) is the Australian Government’s key piece of environmental legislation.
-While the Victorian Government has primary responsibility for environmental protection across the State, any action (eg. proposal or project) in Victoria that is likely to have a significant impact on a ‘matter of national environmental significance’ must be referred to the Department of the Environment and Energy under the EPBC Act to determine whether an action can proceed.
+While the Victorian Government has primary responsibility for environmental protection across the State, any action (e.g. proposal or project) in Victoria that is likely to have a significant impact on a ‘matter of national environmental significance’ must be referred to the Department of Agriculture, Water and the Environment under the EPBC Act to determine whether an action can proceed.

-The Australian Government and all states and territories in Australia have agreed to establish a CAM for the assessment and listing of threatened species.
+The Australian Government and all states and territories in Australia have agreed to establish a Common Assessment Method for the assessment and listing of threatened species.
 The CAM will facilitate a nationally consistent approach to the listing of threatened species using IUCN categories and criteria and the alignment of threatened species lists across Australia into a single operational list.

 The FFG Act requires that a Biodiversity Strategy is prepared which includes proposals for achieving the objectives of the Act, targets to measure the achievement of the objectives and a monitoring, evaluation and reporting framework.

-Protecting Victoria’s Environment - Biodiversity 2037 s the current Biodiversity Strategy under the FFG Act.
+Protecting Victoria’s Environment - Biodiversity 2037 is the current Biodiversity Strategy under the FFG Act.

 The Wildlife Act aims to ensure the protection and sustainable use of all wildlife, which includes native wildlife, as well as non-native wildlife such as deer that has been declared to be wildlife.